Analysis Types

 Tension/Compression Only Support

 Although termed "Linear", this solver is capable of handling Tension-Only or Compression-Only members and supports.
-It performs an iterative process to deactivate members or supports that are acting in their forbidden direction (e.g., a cable in compression).
+It performs an iterative process to deactivate members or supports that are acting in their forbidden direction (e.g., a tension-only diagonal brace that ends up in compression under a reversing wind load).
+The iteration converges in 1–3 active-set updates on typical bracing configurations.

 P-Delta Analysis (Second Order)